-- (i) in the case referred to in the preceding sub-paragraph (a). mark on such declaration the words "declaration of identity rejected, no ballot paper received"; - (ii) in the case referred to in the preceding sub-paragraph (b) mark on such ballot paper the words "rejected, no declaration of identity received"; - (iii) in the cose referred to in the preceding sub-paragraph (c), mark on the ballot paper envelope the words "rejected, no contents received"; and - (iv) if a declaration of identity or a ballot paper is found in the ballot paper envelope, attach such declaration or balot paper to such envelope; and place the ballot paper envelope and the document or documents, if any. attached to such envelope under the preceding subparagraph (iv) in the receptacle for rejected votes of postal votes.
+- (i) in the case referred to in the preceding sub-paragraph (a) mark on such declaration the words "declaration of identity rejected, no ballot paper received"; - (ii) in the case referred to in the preceding sub-paragaraph (b) mark on such ballot paper the words "rejected, no declaration of identity received"; - (iii) in the case referred to in the preceding sub-paragraph (c), mark on the ballot paper envelope the words "rejected, no contents received"; and - (iv) if a declaration of identity or a ballot paper is found in the ballot paper envelope, attach such declaration or ballot paper to such envelope; and place the ballot paper envelope and the document or documents, if, any, attached to such envelope under the preceeding sub-paragraph (iv) in the receptacle for rejected votes of postal voters.

-(10) In the case referred to in sub-paragraph (b) of paragraph (2), the counting officer shall mark on the covering envelope the words "rejected; no contents received", and shall place such envelope in the receptacle for rejected votes of postal voters.

-(11) A declaration of identity shall not be deemed to be duly signed and witnessed unless it is signed and witnessed in accordance with the instructions contained on the back of the form of declaration of identity.
+- (10) In the case referred to in sub-paragraph (b) of paragraph (2), the counting officer shall mark on the covering envelope the words "rejected, no contents received", and shall place such envelope in the receptacle for rejected votes of postal voters. - (11) A declaration of identity shall be deemed not to be duly signed and witnessed unless it is signed and witnessed in accordance with the instructions contained on the back of the form of declaration of identity.